The Warwick T2K Group

 Finally, gaps in the magnet are instrumented with large scintillator "paddles".The Side Muon Ranging Detector (SMRD) tags outgoing muons as well as vetoing incoming cosmic rays and particles from rock-neutrino interactions.

 INGRID is a beam monitoring and profiling detector consisting of seven vertical and seven horizontal modules which combined form a cross centred on the beam axis.
-Each module is constructed of layers of iron and scintillator, which are read out using the same fibres, photosensors and electronics as the ND280 ECals.
+Each module is constructed of layers of iron and scintillators, which are read out using the same fibres, photosensors and electronics as the ND280 ECals.
 It is placed upstream of the ND280.

 Super-Kamiokande (Super-K) is probably the most famous experiment in the history of neutrino physics.
 Originally built to search for proton decay, it played a significant role in the discovery and study of both solar and atmospheric neutrino oscillations.
 It has also served as the far-detector for the K2K oscillation experiment prior to being part of T2K.